Terraform 13 - for_each - Test Drive

 }

-After I made the changes and run a plan, I found a new challenge and it was of course the new resources did not match the information in my state file 🏃♂️🏃♂️🏃♂️🏃♂️🏃♂️ run!!!!
-Some inspection was required and start doing the needfuls(got this word in my head BT).
-However, I was having issues doing the state movement; I was getting the error below 😥
+After making these changes and running a plan, I encountered a new challenge: the new resources did not match the information in my state file. 🏃♂️ Some inspection was required, and I started doing the needful (thanks, BT, for that phrase).
+However, I had issues moving the state and received the following error:

 terraform state mv module.rg-packer.azurerm_resource_group.rg module.rgs["rg-packer"].azurerm_resource_group.rg